michaelx/code-guide/css-styleguide.md

 - Include one space after `:` for each declaration.
 - Each declaration should appear on its own line for more accurate error reporting.
 - End all declarations with a semi-colon.
 The last declaration's is optional, but your code is more error prone without it.
-- Comma-separated property values should include a space after each comma (e.g., `box-shadow`).
+- Comma-separated property values _(not multiple color values)_ should include a space after each comma (e.g., `font-family: Helvetica, Arial, sans-serif`).
 - Lowercase all hex values, e.g., `#fff`.
 Lowercase letters are much easier to discern when scanning a document as they tend to have more unique shapes.
 - Use shorthand hex values where available, e.g., `#fff` instead of `#ffffff`.
 - Quote attribute values in selectors, e.g., `input[type="text"]`.
 [They’re only optional in some cases](http://mathiasbynens.be/notes/unquoted-attribute-values#css), and it’s a good practice for consistency.